Applying to a College or Program

 Helps educators assist their students in planning for the future, relating to college and career plans.
 Big Future includes checklists, brochures, flyers and portfolios on a number of topics relating to college and career preparation including financial aid, college planning, academic portfolios and applying to college.

-Provides checklists for students with specific disabilities that describe resources and services to investigate, people to contact, information to share, behaviors to practice and more.
+Provides checklists for students with specific disabilities that describe resources and services to investigate, people to contact, info and more.